 How to organize your teams

 While you’re free to use the feature as you like, here’s how we would set it up for two different types of teams.
-You can belong to multiple teams, whether they are cross-function or not.
+You can belong to multiple teams, whether they are cross-function or not, that need their own Contentful roles and permissions.

-Can a user have multiple roles & permissions?
+Can a Contentful user have multiple roles and permissions?

 We have supported the ability for a user to hold multiple roles within a space.
 This continues to be the case with team-based access rights.
 There are two key things to keep in mind with multiple-role assignment: